-Amina was just 11 years old when she lost her right leg from a rocket propelled grenade that crashed into her home and exploded.
-Today at the age of 29, she is working to challenge the discriminations that impede participation of other disabled individuals.
+Amina is an advocate for the rights of disabled women from Afghanistan.
+She was just 11 years old when she lost her right leg as a result of a rocket-propelled grenade that crashed into her home and exploded in Kabul.
+Now she works to challenge the discrimination that she faced and that impedes the participation of other disabled individuals in her community.